Korean sword

-The history of the sword in Korea begins with bronze daggers of Bronze Age of which existing artifacts dates back to 10-9th millennium BCE.
+The history of the sword in Korea begins with bronze daggers of Bronze Age of which existing artifacts dates back to 10-9th century BCE.
 Iron use co-existed with Bronze use during the late Bronze Age.
-As Bronze Age and Iron Age started at the same time in the Japanese archipelago during the Yayoi period, use of Iron in the Korean Cultural sphere can be generalized to have started in the same time period.

-The rarity of traditional Korean swords makes them extremely valuable, and in high demand for museums and collectors.
+The rarity of traditional Korean swords in the modern day has made them extremely valuable, with high demand from both museums and collectors.